Ali00035v2/Ali00035v2/README.md

 #### Q: Can I skid from your shit?

-Yes, you are allowed to skid from my scripts and configs.
+Yes, you are allowed to skid from my scripts and configs as long as you credit to me.

 #### Q: Do you still use Reddit?